PhyloStar/CyBayes/README.md

 - Handles only Rooted trees like in linguistics.
 So, the trees will have branch lengths and a root.
 - Handles trees like Phylo class in ape package of R.

+## Parameter space moves
+- Performs tree moves using SPR and NNI.
+- Branch lengths are sampled according to a exponential distribution.
+- Substitution parameters are sampled using Dirichlet and DualSampler move.

 ## Usage
 ```